 To mark the event a certificate is issued including details of this celebration.
 There is space for you and your witnesses signatures, and mine as celebrant.

-If you are interested in holding a Commitment ceremony, simply Contact Me by phone or email and I will be happy to discuss your ideas and options with you.
+If you are interested in holding a Commitment ceremony, simply Contact Me by phone or email, provide a few details about your ceremony and I will be happy to discuss your ideas and options with you.

 📜 Your Ceremony